alexander0038/TDP-Robocup-Tux_3/software/Strategy.md

 1. Check if **stuck** → trigger RESCUE if necessary
 2. Ball not seen → switch to BACK_TO_OWN_GOAL
 3. Detect ball → switch to GET_BALL
-4. Check goal visibility → switch to PLAN_SHOT
+4. Check goal visibility → switch to SEARCH_FOR_ENEMY_GOAL
-5. Ready to shoot → execute KICK/SHOOT
+5. Goal found → switch to  TURN_TO_ENEMY_GOAL
+6. Directly turned to enemy goal → switch to DRIVE_TOWARDS_GOAL

 This priority ensures the robot always reacts to the most critical situation first.